Sustainable Circular Economy Solutions

 EPRS.lk will act as a national coordination platform integrating: Government agencies ,Private sector producers , Recyclers and PROs AND Development partners.

-In Sri Lanka, circularity is still emerging—where less than 5% of certain end-of-life materials may be recovered, while around 95% can end up as landfill, abandoned waste, or incineration.
-In this social, environmental, and economic reality—alongside evolving regulation—real change requires more than intention.
+In Sri Lanka, circularity is still emerging—where less than 5% of certain end-of-life materials may be recovered, while nearly 95% can end up as landfill, abandoned waste, or incineration.

 Our Values that Drive us